zxjzxj9/TransformerReactionPredictor/README.md

 ## 2. Dataset
 The dataset used in this project can be found at [this link](https://ibm.box.com/v/ReactionSeq2SeqDataset), which is the data reference by by aforementioned paper.

+## 3. Model
+We use the transformer to encode SIMILES string of reactants into hidden representation, then decode the hidden representation to the products.
+Attention scores between reactants and products can be explained as the reaction activity sites.